HoGentTIN/linux-training-hogent/modules/samba_domain_controller/030_samba_domain_controller_theory.md

 ### domain master

 Setting the `domain master` parameter can cause samba to claim the `domain master browser` role for its workgroup.
-Don\'t use this parameter in a workgroup with an active NT4 PDC.
+Don't use this parameter in a workgroup with an active NT4 PDC.

     domain master = yes